Optimizing distortion riskmetrics with distributional uncertainty: Applications and numerical illustrations

 We note that optimizing $\rho_{h_1}-\rho_{h_2}$ is generally nontrivial since the difference between two distortion functions $h_1-h_2$ is not necessarily monotone, concave, or continuous, even though $h_1$ and $h_2$ themselves may have these properties.
-The generality of our equivalence result allows us to convert the original problem to the much simpler form \eqref{eq:diff_opt}, which can be solved efficiently.
-Table \ref{tab:num_diff} demonstrates the optimal values of $\mathbf{a}^*$ and $D$ for different choices of $\Sigma$.
+The generality of our equivalence result allows us to convert the original problem to the much simpler form \eqref{eq:diff_opt}, which can be solved efficiently.\footnote{The convex problem \eqref{eq:diff_opt} is solved numerically by the constrained nonlinear multivariable function ``fmincon" with the interior-point method.} Table \ref{tab:num_diff} demonstrates the optimal values of $\mathbf{a}^*$ and $D$ for different choices of $\Sigma$.